 Concourse F is adjacent to Concourse E in the Central Terminal.
 It serves JetBlue, Frontier, and other carriers with gates from F1 to F14.

 Smoking options: None.
-Like Concourse E, there is no dedicated smoking area in Concourse F. Head to the atrium or take the Skytrain to the Concourse D terrace.
+Like Concourse E, there is no dedicated smoking area in Concourse F. Take the Skytrain to the open-air atrium in Concourse D.

 Concourse H (South Terminal)